 - Provide engineers to support events throughout the year to promote the degree,

 in particular to support the open days at Sheffield Hallam.

 Graduate Excellence: Menu of options form

-Fiona Kendrick, Chairman and CEO Nestlé UK & Ireland (FDF Competitiveness
+Fiona Kendrick, Chairman and CEO Nestlé UK & Ireland (FDF President) said:

 “At Nestlé, one of the biggest challenges we face is recruiting the best talent